 My 17-year-old is an excellent traveler, she rolls with the punches, knows how to navigate an airport and is willing to dive headfirst into new experiences.
 She started traveling as a toddler, accompanying various family members all over the U.S. from Alaska to Savannah to Boston.
 She had already visited more cities by the age of 5 than the 10-year-old has visited in his whole life (hey, 2 kids cost more to take places!).

 He is a homebody, preferring his own bed, own toys, and own food.
-I have been working on broadening his horizons, but it is slooooooow going.
-However, for this trip, when there is so much on offer, I don’t want my daughter stuck eating generic meals at chain restaurants just so the little guy can eat the same dang chicken fingers at every meal.
+I have been working on broadening his horizons, but it is slow going.
+However, for this trip, when there is so much on offer, I don’t want my daughter stuck eating generic meals at chain restaurants just so the little guy can eat chicken fingers at every meal.

 Obviously, a slice of NY style pizza is a must, and I really want to hit up the Shake Shack.
 Both of those options will please everyone.
 However, I am pretty much begging for any recommendations on the food front.
 Like, seriously.